Welcome to today's edition of the Rush 24-7 podcast.

 There's a new poll out.

-It's and it's the political.
+And it's the political.

-The president's performance on the issue, too, along with an all-time low 46% approval rating.
+It shows a serious erosion of support for congressional health reform efforts, the president's performance on the issue, too, along with an all-time low 46% approval rating.

 Voters disapprove 52 to 38% of the health care reform proposal under consideration in Congress.

-Only 38% support health care.
+Only 38% Support health care.

 And yet they claim they're doing this for the people.